-"I started looking for women who were in the same situation as I was, who had been abandoned by their companions and were experiencing difficulties, so that we could help each other," she recalls.
+"I started looking for women who were in the same situation as I was, who had been abandoned by their companions and were experiencing difficulties, so that we could help each other" she recalls.
 "At first, they were too embarrassed to participate, because they thought they would suffer further prejudice, since a single mother is someone who has been abandoned.
 Even their families usually abandon them.
 But I insisted and tried to identify what we had in common besides raising children by ourselves.
 I found that and then fought for the state government to be responsible for these expenses.
 "Today, this is part of Pernambuco's public policy," she celebrates.
 Still, late recognition of paternity was slow and costly.
-In court, the proceedings could take 10 years and when fathers decided to voluntarily register their children at the notary's office, it was an expensive procalled "Maternity beyond Walls," which aims to reach at least a thousand children and strengthen the links between detainees and their families.
+In court, the proceedings could take 10 years and when fathers decided to voluntarily register their children at the notary's office, it was an expensive promost of our children had no father's family name on their birth certificates."